-The main power for the motherboard is located on the right side of the board and perpendicular to the PCB; this is also described as a "Vertical" connector (See Page 31 for more specifics to the connector itself, and associated wiring/pinouts).
+The main power for the motherboard is located on the right side of the board and parallel to the PCB; this is also described as a "right-angle" connector (See Page 32 for more specifics to the connector itself, and associated wiring / pinouts).
 The 24-pin connector is directional and the connector needs the tab on the socket to line up with the release clip located on the 24-pin connector from the power supply.
-This connector pulls the bulk of the power for all components; other connectors, such as CPU +12V EPS, PCIe (external power for the video card), have been added to reduce the load and increase longevity due to wiring and trace limitations.
+This connector pulls the bulk of the power for all components.